aplumafreak500/lumas-ct-pack-launcher/Readme.md

 Eventually, this repo will become a base for network-based Custom Track Distributions.
 Client, server, and official mirror software may soon be made available.

-Thanks to megazig for some code from Reggie Dumper.
+Thanks to megazig for some code from Reggie Dumper, and Chadderz for code from Brainslug.